 This change affects lessees and operators of deepwater leases in the OCS.
 This includes about 40 different companies.
 These companies are generally classified under the North American Industry Classification System (NAICS) Code 211111, which includes companies that extract crude petroleum and natural gas.
-For this NAICS code classification, a small company is one with fewer than 500 employees.
+For this NAICS code classification, a small company is one with fewer than 500 Start Printed Page 58471employees.
 Based on these criteria, only 10 of these companies are considered small.
 This final rule, therefore, will not affect a substantial number of small entities.

 Your comments are important.
 The Small Business and Agriculture Regulatory Enforcement Ombudsman and 10 Regional Fairness Boards were established to receive comments from small businesses about Federal agency enforcement actions.
 The Ombudsman will annually evaluate the enforcement activities and rate each agency's responsiveness to small business.
 If you wish to comment on the actions of MMS, call 1-888-734-3247.
 You may comment to the Small Business Administration without fear of retaliation.
 Disciplinary action for retaliation by an MMS employee may include suspension or termination from employment with the DOI.